igor47/blog/_posts/2010-09-19-a-rubyists-development-environment.md

 title: A Rubyist's development environment
 ---

-I consider myself a Rubyist and a minimalist.
+I consider myself as a Rubyist and a minimalist.
 I want my tools to be few, and sharp.
 That means I only want few tools, but I want to master these tools.
 Now it's been about a year since I started programming, this post is supposed to give you a look into my toolbox.
 I hope it can be of inspiration to you.

 I've open sourced all my dotfiles [on Github](http://github.com/Sirupsen/dotfiles).